 Gut dysbiosis can cause a number of digestive symptoms, including bloating, flatulence and diarrhoea.
 In fact, diarrhoea is the most common gut side effect and affects between 5% and 35% of people taking antibiotics.7

-Dysbiosis also increases the chance of gastroenteritis (food poisoning) with bacteria such as Salmonella, and can reduce immune responses against influenza virus.
-Gut dysbiosis is also associated with long-term intestinal problems such as diverticular disease,8 irritable bowel syndrome and inflammatory bowel disease .
-Because gut bacteria help to prime the immune system, latest research suggests that gut dysbiosis also increases the risk of health problems affecting other parts of the body, including asthma and allergies,9 diabetes and arthritis.10
+Dysbiosis also increases the chance of gastroenteritis (food poisoning) with bacteria such as Salmonella and can reduce immune responses against influenza virus.
+Gut dysbiosis is also associated with long-term intestinal problems such as diverticular disease,8 irritable bowel syndrome and inflammatory bowel disease.
+Because gut bacteria help to prime the immune system, the latest research suggests that gut dysbiosis also increases the risk of health problems affecting other parts of the body, including asthma and allergies,9 diabetes and arthritis.10

 For general health, I usually recommend taking a probiotic that provides between 5 billion and 20 billion probiotic bacteria per day.
 If you are taking antibiotics, however, then a supplement that provides 20 billion to 50 billion probiotic bacteria is advisable for adults.
 If in doubt, talk to your doctor and follow their advice.

 1Piltcher, O.B. et al. (2018).
 How to avoid the inappropriate use of antibiotics in upper respiratory tract infections?
-A position statement from an expert panel - Brazilian Journal of Otorhinolaryngol.
-84;3:265-279
+A position statement from an expert panel, Brazilian Journal of Otorhinolaryngoly, 84;3:265-279